RESSLab-Team/Panel_Zone_Shell_Element_Model_OpenSees/README.md

 An example is also provided that utilized the developed FourNodeQuad2D3DOF element: Interior_Subassembly_Shell_Panel_Example.tcl

 In this example the highly inelastic panel zone is modeled with the developed element and the interior beam-to-column subassembly is imposed to cyclic symmetric loading protocol.

+The OpenSees executable that includes the developed element is also provided.